 Education: MSc in Economic History, London School of Economics, PhD in Political Science, University of California San Diego

-My research engages a variety of political economy topics, including public finance (taxes/spending), corporate political activity (lobbying), economic development, labor markets, and inequality.
-My main on-going projects examine the political geography of firms and the relationship between lobbying and appropriations; in addition, I continue to work on fiscal policy, human capital formation, and the mechanisms that generate fiscal accountability.
+Jeffrey's research engages a variety of political economy topics, including public finance (taxes/spending), corporate political activity (lobbying), economic development, labor markets, and inequality.
+His main ongoing projects examine the political geography of firms and the relationship between lobbying and appropriations; in addition, he continues to work on fiscal policy, human capital formation, and the mechanisms that generate fiscal accountability.

-Before coming to NYUAD, I worked as an Associate Professor of Strategy at IE Business School in Spain, a Professor of Political Science at the Instituto Tecnológico Autónomo de México (ITAM), and a Visiting Assistant Professor at UCLA.
-I have been an external consultant for the Inter-American Development Bank (IDB), the Andean Development Bank (CAF), and Harstad Strategic Research (polling for Barack Obama’s 2008 campaign).
-Before graduate school, I worked as a journalist in Venezuela, covering politics, economics and a variety of industries, notably oil, mining, and finance.
-My primary employer was the Economist Intelligence Unit (EIU).
+Before coming to NYUAD, Jeffrey worked as an Associate Professor of Strategy at IE Business School in Spain, a Professor of Political Science at the Instituto Tecnológico Autónomo de México (ITAM), and a Visiting Assistant Professor at UCLA.
+He has been an external consultant for the Inter-American Development Bank (IDB), the Andean Development Bank (CAF), and Harstad Strategic Research (polling for Barack Obama’s 2008 campaign).
+Before graduate school, he worked as a journalist in Venezuela, covering politics, economics and a variety of industries, notably oil, mining, and finance.
+His primary employer was the Economist Intelligence Unit (EIU).

-In addition to the UAE, I have lived in the United States, Mexico, Venezuela, the UK, Brazil, and Spain.
+In addition to the UAE, Jeffrey has lived in the United States, Mexico, Venezuela, the UK, Brazil, and Spain.